Richard Armiger: Education and Career

-Richard Armiger working in his Kings Cross studio in 1984 on the model for the Coexistence Tower designed by Jan Kaplický at Future Systems.
+Richard Armiger working in his Kings Cross studio in 1984 on the model for the Coexistence Tower designed by Jan Kaplický of Future Systems.

 Armiger first attended the Maryland Institute College of Art (MICA) in 1970, studying painting and sculpture, before later studying industrial-design model making in England at the Kent Institute of Art & Design (KIAD) under inspirational Arup modelmaker George Rome Innes, graduating in 1978.
 He then spent time working at Arup Group before setting up the in-house model shop for Festival of Britain chief architect Sir Hugh Casson of Casson Conder Partnership, and then establishing his own independent workshop, Network Modelmakers in 1983.
 During this period he was also mentored by the Boston, USA designers at Cambridge Seven Associates.

-During the 1980s Armiger created many models for the London based design studio Future Systems, led by futuristic architect Jan Kaplický and David Nixon.
+In the 1980s Armiger created many models for the London-based design studio Future Systems, led by architect Jan Kaplický and David Nixon.
 Many of these models, including the 3m high model for the Coexistence Tower, are now in the possession of the Kaplicky Center in Prague and are regularly on public display, including at the May 2025 Pulse festival in Ostrava, Czech Republic.

-In 1999 Armiger was commissioned to build a 1/100 scale model of the proposed Eden Project in Cornwall by Grimshaw Architects.
+Armiger was commissioned in 1999 to build a 1/100 scale model of the proposed Eden Project in Cornwall by Grimshaw Architects.
 This was a challenging model given the complex geodesic design and Armiger describes the model's construction in detail in the book Architectural Modelmaking (Portfolio Skills.
 Architecture) by Nick Dunn.
 The model was displayed in the RIBA’s “Difficult Sites: Architecture Against the Odds" exhibition in London in 2024-2025.

-In 2002, as consultant Model Coordinator to Crossrail (now 'The Elizabeth Line'), Armiger helped clarify the project's complexity to the Parliamentary Select committee and other design laymen in addition to designing and overseeing the building of the many models.
+As consultant Model Coordinator to Crossrail (now 'The Elizabeth Line'), in 2002 Armiger helped clarify the project's complexity to the Parliamentary Select committee and other design laymen in addition to designing and overseeing the building of the many models.

 In 2006, Armiger and his team created a lit model measuring four meters square that became the winning entry for Singapore's Gardens by the Bay competition after an exhibition to display the model to the public.
 The competition was won jointly by Grant Associates landscape designers and Wilkinson Eyre architects.

 Many of his models have been shown in international architectural design competitions including several winning designs by Architects Nicholas Grimshaw.
 These include the Caixa Art Gallery, A Coruña, Spain; National Space Centre, Leicester, England; Southern Cross station, Melbourne, Australia; Enneus Heerma Bridge, Amsterdam, Netherlands; Frankfurt Exhibition Hall, Germany; and Donald Danforth Plant Science Center, Missouri, USA.

 He is also the Director of House Portrait Models, a brand established in 1998 within the studio to market handcrafted ‘model portraits’ of private homes and estates.

-Armiger has long been a proponent for the recognition of the artistic, creative and inspirational role and general contribution of the architectural model maker to the architectural design process.
+Armiger has long been a proponent for the recognition of the artistic, creative and inspirational role and general contribution of the architectural model maker to the design process.